complex-components/cup/README.md

 In addition there is a set of secret conditions that will give teams additional points.

-A winner will be selected by mentors and prizes will be magnificent! :medal: :sparkles:
+A winner will be selected by mentors and prizes will be magnificent! :medal_sports: :sparkles:

 ~ The Complex Components Consortium